ACADEMIC SUPPORT CENTER (Formerly LRC)

-Our Learning Resource Center is Here to Help!
+Our Academic Support Center is Here to Help!

-The Learning Resource Center (LRC) offers academic support for students who qualify for special education services.
+The Academic Support Center (formerly the Learning Resource Center or LRC) offers academic support for students who qualify for special education services.
 We believe all students with the right support can reach their full potential.
 All students are unique learners with strengths and areas of need.
 All students also need to be prepared to be responsible men and women in their community.
 A one-size-fits-all education is not an appropriate model for teaching students with differing gifts.
-The LRC provides an environment that will assist all students to realize and meet their God given talents.
+The ASC provides an environment that will assist all students to realize and meet their God given talents.

-Students admitted to the LRC must submit documentation with FGR admission that includes:
+Students admitted to the ASC must submit documentation with FGR admission that includes:

 - Professional diagnosis/psychometric testing